b3b00/csly/README.md

 Csly has been designed to avoid extra build steps.
 Parser generators often need a build-time step to generate target language source code.
 That is not the case with csly.
- A simple Nuget command will configure csly with for use in a 100% .NET implementation.
+ A simple Nuget command will configure csly for use in a 100% .NET implementation.

 >### Csly does not need a build-time step, simplifying the build/CI process